nsandovalgs/heroku-buildpack-php/README.md

 # Heroku PHP buildpack

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for PHP applications.
-Thisbuildpack automatically installs the PHP extensions curve25519 and protobuf.
+This buildpack automatically installs the PHP extensions [curve25519](https://github.com/mgp25/curve25519-php) and [protobuf](https://github.com/allegro/php-protobuf).

 It uses Composer for dependency management, supports PHP or HHVM (experimental) as runtimes, and offers a choice of Apache2 or Nginx web servers.